 Gross written premiums comprise premiums on direct insurance or co-insurance contracts signed during the year, regardless of the fact that such premiums may relate wholly or partially to a later reporting period.
 Premiums are reported gross of commission payable to intermediaries.
 The portion earned on written premiums, including unexpired insurance contracts, is recognized as revenue.
 Written premiums are recognized as of the date of signing of the insurance contract.
 Outward reinsurance premiums are recognized as an expense in accordance with the contracts for the reinsurance service received.

-"EUROINS INSURANCE GROUP" AD NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2013 All amounts are in thousand Bulgarian levs, unless otherwise states and amounts are in thousand Durgarian ievs, timess otherwise st
+"EUROINS INSURANCE GROUP" AD

+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (CONTINUED)

+FOR THE YEAR ENDED DECEMBER 31, 2014